 Often when talking about cholesterol, the one in question is the one found in blood.
 Blood Cholesterol as its commonly referred to is produced by the liver and circulates around the body in our blood.

 It makes about 85% of the cholesterol in our bodies while the rest, about 15%, comes from our diet.
-This is the dietary cholesterol and it primary comes from animal sources such as meat, poultry, sea food, dairy and eggs.
+This is the dietary cholesterol, and it primarily comes from animal sources such as meat, poultry, seafood, dairy and eggs.

 So the next time your doctor oders a blood test to measure your cholesterol levels just know it’s the blood cholesterol that is being measured.

 Good and Bad Cholesterol